 - Launching new hardware with more bandwidth

-- Running few servers on 10 Gbps bandwidth channels
+- Running a few servers on 10 Gbps bandwidth channels

 - Increasing the number of servers around the globe

 Unlike NordVPN, CyberGhost does not appear to be investing in network upgrades.
-Below is a screenshot from my recent CyberGhost review.
+Below is a screenshot from my recent CyberGhost review in Spain.
 You can see that numerous CyberGhost servers were at maximum capacity.

-If you are looking for a speedy VPN connection, then NordVPN should clearly be your choice.
+If you are looking for a speedy VPN connection, then NordVPN should clearly be your choice in Spain.

 Winner for Speed: NordVPN

-Result: NordVPN vs CyberGhost both offer excellent support for a wide range of devices and platforms in Canada.
+Result: NordVPN vs CyberGhost in Spain both offer excellent support for a wide range of devices and platforms.
 CyberGhost permits 7 simultaneous connections as compared to NordVPN’s 6.
 You’re not going to have any trouble using either of these VPNs for your device(s).

-The good news is that NordVPN and CyberGhost offer dedicated apps for the most popular platforms and also offer a manual setup option for other devices.
+The good news is that NordVPN vs CyberGhost in Spain offer dedicated apps for the most popular platforms and also offer a manual setup option for other devices.

 Both of these VPNs are actually designed for usage across different devices.
 This is why NordVPN offers 6 simultaneous connections, whereas CyberGhost offers 7 simultaneous connections.
 But here’s how the two compare specifically for common operating systems and platforms:

-The Windows apps for both, NordVPN vs CyberGhost works for older versions of Windows XP up to the latest Windows 10.
+The Windows apps for both, NordVPN vs CyberGhost in Spain; NordVPN work for older versions of Windows XP up to the latest Windows 10.
 That’s pretty impressive considering how many VPNs have stopped support for Windows XP and Vista.

 NordVPN offers more extensive support for macOS as compared to CyberGhost.
 While you can use NordVPN on Yosemite 10.10 to current OS versions, you will need at least a Sierra to run CyberGhost.